kalakaru/GooglePopularTimeGraphAnalysis/Metadata.md

 # Important points to consier when analyzing the data
 - The wrong link for the airport Zürich (Kloten) was used until 21.03.2020 19oclock

-# Note

-This file does not follow the data structure specification.

-# Methodology
+# How does Google calculate the Popular Time Graph?

 ## Google
 https://support.google.com/business/answer/6263531?hl=en <br>